A test of constancy of dark matter halo surface density and radial acceleration relation in relaxed galaxy groups

-A test of the constancy of dark matter halo surface density for a large suite of astrophysical systems would be an acid test for $\Lambda$CDM as well as various alternatives.
+\rthis{Given these conflicting results}, a further test of the constancy of dark matter halo surface density for a large suite of astrophysical systems would be an acid test for $\Lambda$CDM as well as various alternatives.
 For example, it has been shown recently that the observed constant surface density is in tension with predictions from fuzzy dark matter models, thus ruling them out~\cite{Burkert20}.
 A recent recap of the predictions of some of the myriad theoretical scenarios for the halo surface density can be found in GD20.
 Prior to GD20, there was only one work~\cite{Chan}, which implemented this test for a large sample of galaxy clusters and showed that the power-law exponent for the relation between $\rho_c$ and $r_c$ ranges from -1.46 to -1.6, instead of -1, which is expected for a constant halo density.
 GD20 then showed using the Chandra cluster dataset that $\rho_c \propto r_c^{-1.08 \pm 0.55}$, indicating that the halo surface density is almost invariant.
-They also showed that they could reproduce the earlier result~\cite{Chan} for the Chandra dataset by neglecting the stellar and gas mass contribution to the total mass, similar to the analysis in ~\cite{Chan}.
-However, the observed dark matter halo surface density in GD20 (and also~\cite{Chan}) is about an order of magnitude higher ($\log(r_c \rho_c) \sim 3$ in units of $M_{\odot} pc^{-2}$) than what has been deduced for single galaxy systems.
-It is still an open question, on whether this result is consistent with hydrodynamical simulations of $\Lambda$CDM and alternatives proposed to it for galaxy cluster scales~\cite{Gopika_2020}.
+GD20 showed that they could reproduce the earlier result~\cite{Chan} for the Chandra dataset by neglecting the stellar and gas mass contribution to the total mass, similar to the analysis in ~\cite{Chan}.
+However, the observed dark matter halo surface density in GD20 (and also~\cite{Chan}) is about an order of magnitude higher ($\log(r_c \rho_c) \sim 3$ in units of $M_{\odot} pc^{-2}$) than what has been deduced for single galaxy systems~\cite{Salucci19}. \rthis{Therefore, at face value this clearly shows the dark matter surface density of haloes cannot be universal (constant) at all scales, as claimed in ~\cite{Donato}.}

+It is still an open question, \rthis{on whether the elevated halo surface density for galaxy clusters} is consistent with hydrodynamical simulations of $\Lambda$CDM and alternatives ~\cite{Gopika_2020}.
 Therefore, given the observed increase in surface density for cluster scale haloes compared to galaxies, it is imperative to carry out this test for astrophysical systems in an intermediate mass range, which bridge the gap between single galaxies and clusters.
 Groups provide the ideal laboratory for this purpose.